edgeimpulse/aws_workshop/3_GreengrassInstallation/GreengrassInstallation.md

 When done, your GreengrassV2TokenExchangeRole should now show that it has "AWSIoTFullAccess", "S3FullAccess" and "SecretsManagerReadWrite" permissions added to it.

-Next, we will pull over and configure the EdgeImpulse Custom component used to deploy Edge Impulses' model execution runtime.
-Lets do this!
+Next, we will clone and configure the EdgeImpulse "Runner" custom component used to deploy the Edge Impulse "Runner" model execution runtime.

+Onward!

 [Back](../2_EdgeImpulseProjectBuild/EdgeImpulseProjectBuild.md) [Next](../4_SecretsManagerSetup/SecretManagerSetup.md)